devcomfort/blob-to-url/README.md

 # blob-to-url

-A lightweight utility for generating blob URLs and data URIs with ESM and CJS support.
+A lightweight utility for generating blob URLs and data URIs with ESM, CJS, and UMD support.

 ## Features

-- Supports both ESM and CommonJS module systems
+- Supports ESM, CommonJS, and UMD module systems
 - Generate blob URLs
 - Convert blobs to data URIs
+- No external dependencies
+- TypeScript definitions included

 ## API